amrfarid140/webrtc-android-codelab/README.md

 Second, Open `server` in IntelliJ Idea and run the server.
 Make sure it's running on port 8080.

 Third, Open `mobile` in Android Studio then navigate to `SignallingClient`.
-You find `HOST_ADDRESS`, change it's value with your local IP address.
+You find `HOST_ADDRESS`, change its value with your local IP address.

 Finally, use Android studio to install the application on two different devices then click the "call" button from one of them.
 If all goes well, a voice call should've started for you.